Particular/docs.particular.net/architecture/azure/messaging.md

 #### When to use Azure Storage Queues

-Azure Service Bus is the recommended default option.
-Consider Azure Storage Queues when Azure Service Bus doesn't meet critical requirements.
+Consider Azure Storage Queues when a managed message queuing technology is required for simple messaging needs or when Azure Service Bus doesn't meet critical requirements.

 ### SQL transport